IlyasOsman/kuasa-front/CONTRIBUTING.md

 - **Frontend Technologies**:

   - HTML, CSS: Proficiency in HTML and CSS for web development.
-  - JavaScript: Strong knowledge of JavaScript for frontend interactivity.
+  - JavaScript: Knowledge of JavaScript for frontend interactivity.
   - Tailwind CSS: Familiarity with the Tailwind CSS framework for styling.

 - **ReactJS**: Experience with ReactJS, as the project is built using React with Vite.